-In the NPRM, the FAA proposed to require revising the existing maintenance or inspection program, as applicable, to incorporate new or more restrictive airworthiness limitations, as specified in EASA AD 2024-0003.
-The FAA is issuing this AD to address the risks associated with the effects of aging on airplane systems.
-The unsafe condition, if not addressed, could result in an increased potential for failure of certain life-limited parts, and reduced structural integrity or controllability of the airplane.
+In the NPRM, the FAA proposed to require revising the existing maintenance or inspection program, as applicable, to incorporate new or more restrictive airworthiness limitations, as specified in EASA AD 2024-0180.
+The FAA also proposed to terminate the limitations required by paragraph (j) of AD 2024-01-05 for the tasks identified in the material referenced in EASA AD 2024-0180 only.
+The FAA is issuing this AD to address the potential of ignition sources inside fuel tanks, which, in combination with flammable fuel vapors, could result in a fuel tank explosion and consequent loss of the airplane.

-You may examine the MCAI in the AD docket at regulations.gov under Docket No. FAA-2024-1286.
+You may examine the MCAI in the AD docket at regulations.gov under Docket No. FAA-2025-0205.